 Shota’s unique activities have been featured on prominent media such as National Public Radio (NPR), the Boston Globe, the Asahi Newspaper and NHK World.

-Tomoyuki Shitaya has worked on many fan favorite anime's beginning with Bakuman, both as a Character Designer and Chief Animation Director.
-He's also worked as a Chief Animation Director for A Certain Scientific Railgun and Toradora!
+Tomoyuki Shitaya has worked on many fan favourite anime's beginning with Bakuman, both as a character designer and chief animation director.
+He's also worked as a chief animation director for A Certain Scientific Railgun and Toradora!
 Currently, he is working on the hit anime Food Wars!
-Both as the Character Designer and as the Chief Animation Director.
+Both as the character designer and as the chief animation director.
 It will be Mr. Shitaya's first time overseas.